ch-stark/argocdpoliciesblog/blog.md

           recurse: true # <--- Here
 ```

 This short overview had the purpose to explain why it is a good idea to use policies together with GitOpsOperator/ArgoCD.
+Both approaches can benefit from each other.
 You get all the benefits highlighted above out of the box.